Due to our snow days this year, our last day will now be May 28th with an 11:30 dismissal. Pre-school's last day will be May 27th.

 After completing a nonfiction unit on natural disasters in ELA, our 5th graders read the novel Earthquake Terror and finished with a hands-on challenge.
 Students built survival shelters and tested them on an earthquake simulator.

-about 5 hours ago, Hope Ness
+21 days ago, Hope Ness

 ELA